diiq/unjustifiable/README.md

 ###Usage###

-This was all written for my personal use.
-It's in coffeescript and has a sloppy angular directive attached because that's what was easy for me.
-This is simply a copy of the directory on my site that contains the justification code.
-If you're interested in helping generalize this so that it is easy to use, package-managed, and all that jazz, Ddrop me a note -- or just open a pull request.
+If you're interested in helping generalize this so that it is easy to use, package-managed, and all that jazz, drop me a note -- or just open a pull request.

 ###Options###